centre-for-effective-altruism/cea-www-static/src/content/pages/careers.md

 ## Current opportunities

 We are not currently advertising for specific positions, however, we are always on the lookout for talented, experienced people to join our team.
-If you are interested in working with us in the future, please send us a letter of introduction and a CV.
+If you are interested in working with us in the future, please send a letter of introduction and a CV to **recruitment&nbsp;[at]&nbsp;centreforeffectivealtruism&nbsp;[dot]&nbsp;org** for our consideration.

 ## September recruitment round